Fate supports two types of collections: [LIST], which are basic, unordered

 (set:partition!
 [LAMBDA BOOL (INT X)] [if_true = X SET REFERENCE] [if_false = X SET REFERENCE])

-all elements for which the lambda function returns (false)
+[if_false] all elements for which the lambda function returns (false).
+The first

 argument given to the lambda function corresponds to the index of the element in